Long-Term Effects Of Amphetamine Use And Abuse

 What Are Amphetamines?

-Amphetamines are psychoactive drugs which affect the central nervous system (CNS).
+Amphetamines are psychoactive drugs that affect the central nervous system (CNS).
 As explained by the Center for Substance Abuse Research (CESAR), “The basic molecule of amphetamine can be modified to emphasize specific actions—such as appetite suppressant, CNS stimulant, and cardiovascular actions.”
 Prescription amphetamines are typically in pill form, but when abused, they may be crushed and snorted, or dissolved into water to make a liquid which is then injected, or inhaled after vaporizing the drug.

 Amphetamines are stimulants, which means they work by producing the release of reward chemicals in the brain which sends these chemicals to the nervous system.
 This process occurs naturally only when a person experiences pleasure (reward), such as smelling food or seeing someone a person loves.
 The good chemicals are released during the pleasurable experience then recycled back into the brain.
 Amphetamines stop this recycling process, resulting in an excess buildup of reward chemicals.
 This is how those abusing the drug achieve the “high.”